ArveVM/HomeAssistantConfig4/README.md

  ---
  Required Functionality:
    - my basics: Packages
-   - File-editor My choice is VS-code
+   - File-editor My choice is VS-code with the [Home Assistant Configuration Helper extension](https://marketplace.visualstudio.com/items?itemName=keesschollaart.vscode-home-assistant)
    - secrets.yaml
    - GitHub-repo to share to   (it's free, but you have to register an account)